 Decision-making meeting: 6.GA - 2016 - The sixth session of the General Assembly of the States Parties took place from 30 May to 1 June 2016 at UNESCO Headquarters.

-- 2016: UNESCO accredits EAFF as a Consultant to the Intergovernmental Committee for Safeguarding of the Intangible Cultural Heritage
+- 2016: UNESCO accredited EAFF to provide advisory services to the Intergovernmental Committee in the framework of the 2003 UNESCO Convention for the Safeguarding of Intangible Cultural Heritage

 - 2016: UNESCO can identifies EAFF experts in the ICH